On Google Prefer Edufever

 GRUNI Vs TSMU: Academic Quality

-TSMU is the oldest and largest medical university in Georgia, with over 100 years of experience.
-It follows a structured curriculum aligned with European medical standards.
-The university offers strong academic support, modern labs and excellent clinical training.
+Tbilisi State Medical University (TSMU) is Georgia’s oldest and largest medical university, boasting over a century of experience.
+It offers a structured curriculum aligned with European medical standards, along with robust academic support, state-of-the-art laboratories, and excellent clinical training opportunities.

-GRUNI, although younger, offers a well-organised MBBS program taught in English.
-It focuses on practical training and personalised learning.
-The faculty includes experienced doctors and medical professionals.
+Although relatively young, Grigol Robakidze University (GRUNI) provides a well-structured MBBS program in English, emphasising practical training and personalised learning.
+Its faculty comprises experienced doctors and medical professionals.

 GRUNI Vs TSMU: Academics Comparison